Cosys-Lab/Cosys-AirSim/docs/settings.md

 The file is in usual [json format](https://en.wikipedia.org/wiki/JSON).
 On first startup AirSim would create `settings.json` file with no settings at the users home folder.
 To avoid problems, always use ASCII format to save json file.

-## How to Chose Between Car and Multirotor?
+## How to Chose Between Car/SkidVehicle/Multirotor?
 The default is to use multirotor.
 To use car simple set `"SimMode": "Car"` like this:

 ```